nemild/cli_for_full_stack/README.md

 # a good tool to be used with strace
 # without arguments, lists all open files for default processes
--a # AND the results, this is where the real power comes in lsof /some/dir/path lsof somefile.txt lsof -i # list IP Sockets lsof -iTCP lsof -iUDP # UDP is for media, when speed matters, but quality does not lsof -i :22 # specific port lso -i@172.16.12.5:21 # Show connections to a specific host lsof -u username lsof -u ^username # all users but username lsof -c top lsof -p 1232 # for pid lsof -p `pidof auditd` lsof -i @fw.google.com:2150=2180 # port range
+-a # AND the results, this is where the real power comes in lsof /some/dir/path # list all open files under path lsof somefile.txt lsof -i # list IP Sockets lsof -iTCP lsof -i -sTCP:LISTEN # Find listening ports lsof -i -sTCP:ESTABLISHED # Find established connections lsof -iUDP # UDP is for media, when speed matters, but quality does not lsof -i :80 # list all processes on specific port, this is for web processes lso -i@172.16.12.5:21 # Show connections to a specific host lsof -i @192.168.1.2:6881=6887 # Show open connections within a port range lsof -u username lsof -u ^username # all users but username lsof -c top # show files/connections open by a binary lsof -p 1232 # for pid lsof -p `pidof auditd` lsof -i @fw.google.com:2150=2180 # port range